qLJB/pwnagotchi-bookworm-pisugar2-plugin/readme.md

-# Plugin to use with Pwnagotchi BookWorm Version and the PiSugar2.
+# Plugin to use with Pwnagotchi BookWorm and the PiSugar2.
 [BookWorm Pwnagotchi](https://github.com/jayofelony/pwnagotchi-bookworm)

 This plugin DOES require using the official [pisugar-power-manager-rs](https://github.com/PiSugar/pisugar-power-manager-rs) install.